Sequel to A Fallow Heart

 Not that she had a feminine bone in her body.

-"I'm done in too," Pete Smardo announced with
+"I'm done in too," Pete Smardo announced with a tired sigh.

 The sigh matched his weathered features.
 Pete probably wasn't a day over sixty, but he looked more like he was approaching eighty.
 His sun-ripened face was full of wrinkles and age spots from sitting outside in front of his junkyard on a rocking chair three hundred and sixty-five days a year.